LinkedIn Redesign— New Job Referral Experience 👩🏻💼👨🏻💻

 Understand the employee’s attitude

 After some great insight into the job seeker’s experience, I decided to know about employees’ attitudes to understand their referral experience and how they believe a good referral process should be.
-I interviewed three employees who had referral experience and willing to share their thought about it.
+I interviewed three employees who had referral experience and were willing to share their thought about it.

-- People wish LinkedIn has a preference option to make job seekers know if employees want to help referrals.
+- People wish LinkedIn has a preference option to make job seekers know if employees want to help with referrals.

 - People don’t like the cold message; they need to understand their experience and skill to decide quickly.